 18. Share sample Tarot readings on your website along with the customer's feedback.
 Of course, make sure you get permission to share the reading before you post it.

-19. Offer a free Tarot reading to a popular blogger (in any field) and if they love it, ask for them to write about it on their blog or website.
+19. Offer a free Tarot reading to a popular blogger (in any field) and if they love it, ask them to write about it on their blog or website.

 21. Shoot a memorable video about your Tarot reading skills and post it to Youtube.